Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 - Mandated IPv6 endpoints — Either mandated by a government policy or an industry regulator, and not necessarily tied to a particular use case.

+- Interoperability with IPv6 networks — The last years have seen a growing population of IPv6-only clients, and as a result so have the number of organizations wanting to cater to this user base.
+With the number of mobile IPv6-only users, many companies find they can’t afford to lose that section of their potential user base.

+- Public IPv4 exhaustion — As public IPv4 addresses become more scarce, allocating contiguous IP address ranges for public routing becomes more difficult and costly.

+- Private IPv4 exhaustion — As private IPv4 (RFC1918) addresses become exhausted and too fragmented within organizations’ private networks, IPv6-only networks offer opportunities to address additional nodes.